ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 Only the first time the _Item Scene_ is loaded after starting VTube Studio.
 After that, the textures will be cached in memory so loading should be instant.

-## My items don't move correctly!
+## My pinned items don't move correctly!
 What gives?

 The item might be pinning to the wrong ArtMesh.
 Items generally pin to the topmost ArtMesh that's not set as "invisible" (0% opacity) or "deactivated" in your Live2D model.
 If you for example have some big blush overlay layer in front of your face, items may pin to that and move in unexpected ways.